cosmos/ibc/spec/app/ics-027-interchain-accounts-v2/README.md

 ### General design

 A chain can utilize one or both parts of the interchain accounts protocol (*controlling* and *hosting*).
 A controller chain that registers accounts on other host chains (that support interchain accounts) does not necessarily have to allow other controller chains to register accounts on its chain, and vice versa.
+// Here since channel opening is done by entities with permission, the rejection of a ChanOpenInit should be enough.

-This specification defines the general way to register an interchain account and send tx bytes to be executed on behalf of the owner account.
+This specification defines the general way to send tx bytes from a controller chain, on an already established ica-channel, to be executed on behalf of the owner account on the host chain.
+The actions that can be taken span between interchain account registration, tx execution, and interchain account recovery.
 The host chain is responsible for deserializing and executing the tx bytes and the controller chain must know how the host chain will handle the tx bytes in advance of sending a packet, thus this must be negotiated during channel creation.

 #### Controlling

 // Rewrite completely.
-This should use directly an open channel.
+This should use directly an opened channel.
 Nothing to do with ChannelOpening.

 ##### **RegisterInterchainAccount**

 `RegisterInterchainAccount` is the entry point to registering an interchain account.
-It generates a new controller portID using the owner account address.
-It will bind to the controller portID and call 04-channel `ChanOpenInit`.
-An error is returned if the controller portID is already in use.
-A `ChannelOpenInit` event is emitted which can be picked up by an offchain process such as a relayer.
-The account will be registered during the `OnChanOpenTry` step on the host chain.
-This function must be called after an `OPEN` connection is already established with the given connection identifier.
-The caller must provide the complete channel version.
-This MUST include the ICA version with complete metadata and it MAY include versions of other middleware that is wrapping ICA on both sides of the channel.
-Note this will require contextual information on what middleware is enabled on either end of the channel.
-Thus it is recommended that an ICA-auth application construct the ICA version automatically and allow for users to optionally enable additional middleware versioning.
+Inside Cosmos it can be seen as a msg, while for other ecosystem, this can be a tought as a contract function. // CLARIFY SMART CONTRACT THING

+The controller chain will execute a `SendTx` including a `RegisterInterchainAccount` msg.
+The `RegisterInterchainAccount` Must include the ownerAccount address and the channelIdentifier which is meant to operate on.

+The controller chain maintains a mapping between the tuple, (channelIdentifier, ownerAccount, hostAccountSequence) and the hostAcccount(s).
+The hostAccountSequence starts at 0 and it is increased linearly as new account get registered.
+An ownerAccount on the controller chain can manage 1..n hostAccount(s) on the host chain.
+An hostAccount on the host chain can be managed by 1 and only 1 ownerAccount on the controller chain.

+The host chain Must be able to generate the hostAccount, that will be controlled by the ownerAccount, by using the information provided in the `RegisterInterchainAccount` message and must pass back the generated address inside the ack.
+Once received the ack, the controller chain must store the hostAccount generated address in the mapping previously described.

 // TODO